IremGA/SpringMicroservices/HELP.md

 * **To Run Keycloack cluster:** docker-compose -f docker-compose/keycloak_authorization_server.yml -f docker-compose/common.yml up
 * Realm-export.json is attached under elastic-query-service module and keycloak-spring security related configurations are done in this module
+* To see the changes please make keycloak up and running, then config server, then elastic-query-service application